PatrickPT/patrickpt.github.io/content/posts/2023_11_05_Quantization_of_LLMs/2023_11_05_Quantization_of_LLMs.md

 For large language models, post-training quantization is particularly relevant due to its simplicity and minimal training requirements.
 In this method, we take a pre-trained model and apply quantization algorithms to reduce the precision of its weights and activations.

+## Optimization Techniques in Quantization

+Once the quantization procedure is applied, the size of the model is significantly reduced.
+However, selecting the appropriate bit width is crucial—too few bits, and you may lose critical information; too many, and you compromise on efficiency gains.
+It’s also important to choose the right quantization technique.
+Techniques such as rounding or truncation can affect the performance of the quantized model.

 # A Technical Examination of llama.cpp
 ## Diving Deeper into llama.cpp